ecrotty/Audit-AVD-Program-Usage/README.md

 ## Output

-The script provides the following information for each process creation event:
+The script provides a summarized view of process execution data:

-- Timestamp
-- Username
-- Process Name
+- Program Name: Name of the executed process
-- Command Line
-- Job Title (from Microsoft Entra ID)
-- User Class (mapped from Job Title)

-## Job Title Mapping
+- User Classes: Classes of users who ran the program
+- Times Run: Total number of executions
+- Last Run: Most recent execution timestamp

+### User Classification

 The script includes default mappings for common job titles to standardized classes: